whiteplamp/whiteplamp/README.md

-### Hi there 👋
+### Hi there
-- 🌱 I’m currently learning Python3 && django
+-I`m middle python backend developer
-- 🤔 I’m looking for help with understanding programming
+-Working with FastAPI, peewee and postgres.